-As usual if you don’t want to read through the whole break down, feel free to skip to the In Summary section at the bottom, but as always, if you have a comment or question, witch I do welcome, don’t be surprised if I tell you to read the whole post first.
+As usual, if you don’t want to read through the whole break down, feel free to skip to the In Summary section at the bottom, but as always, if you have a comment or question, which I do welcome, don’t be surprised if I tell you to read the whole post first.

-We open this episode with a sepia toned film of a man getting his hair cut while listing to the old-timmey radio.
+We open this episode with a sepia-toned film of a man getting his hair cut while listing to the old-timmey radio.
 An announcer is telling us, H.G.Wells style, about a mysterious collection of stone structures that has been discovered.
-We then see haircut man walking though the woods and stopping, awestruck, when he finds several piles of stone.
+We then see haircut man walking through the woods and stopping, awestruck when he finds several piles of stone.

 Wolter goes on: